Thartvigsen/thartvigsen.github.io/_pages/about.md

 Some of my recent projects include:
 <ul style="margin-bottom: 1px;">
   <li>ToxiGen, a dataset for detecting implicitly toxic language that targets disadvantaged groups.
-These data are common in the wild, but challenging to collect at scale, so we trick pre-trained language models into generating it for us automatically! (paper coming soon)</li>
+These data are common in the wild, but challenging to collect at scale, so we trick pre-trained language models into generating it for us automatically! (paper to appear at ACL'22)</li>
   <li>Systems for learning to stop and classify ongoing time series early in time-sensitive domains (see <a href="https://thartvigsen.github.io/papers/kdd19.pdf">KDD'19</a> and <a href="https://thartvigsen.github.io/papers/kdd20.pdf">KDD'20</a> papers).</li>
   <li>Explaining black-box models for time series and natural language processing (see <a href="https://thartvigsen.github.io/papers/cikm21.pdf">CIKM'21</a> and <a href="https://thartvigsen.github.io/papers/acl20.pdf">ACL'20</a> papers).</li>
   <li>Methods for recovering models of annotators' labeling behavior from machine learning datasets (see <a href="papers/sdm22.pdf">AAAI'22</a> and <a href="papers/sdm22.pdf">SDM'22</a> papers).</li>